Editor’s note: The article has been updated with comments from speakers at the rally.

 Advocates have demanded that Sheriff Bilal, whose office provides court security, prohibit ICE agents from entering the Criminal Justice Center as they look for immigrants to detain.
 The sheriff has said that it would require a judicial order to bar the agents, while the First Judicial District has said such decisions are up to Bilal.

-The identification section of the legislation resembles a state bill proposed last summer by state Sen. Nikil Saval of Philadelphia and Sen. Amanda Cappelletti, who represents parts of Delaware and Montgomery counties.
+The identification section of the legislation resembles a state bill proposed last summer by Saval and state Sen. Amanda Cappelletti, who represents parts of Delaware and Montgomery counties.
 It would ban law enforcement officials from wearing masks and require them to have visible identification, with certain exceptions.

 U.S. House Democrats have also introduced a federal version of the bill.